tazeek/emotion-datasets-analysis/README.md

 - File must not contain **visualization code**.
 - Visualization is only in **Jupyter Notebooks**.
 - Documentation/Explanation is in either individual README or Jupyter Notebooks.

+### How it works

+1. Create the object
+-- Optional: Some may require the partitioned part to be passed in

+2. Analysis is done on object creation itself

+3. Fetch the analyzed parts
+-- This is the raw data of the analysis
+-- No preprocessing is done for visualization